 Predictors: growth opportunities, org support

 The above ANOVA table (Table 10) tests the overall linear regression model fit.
 These statistics indicate that the regression model is significant (F3, 204= 9.39 where p= 0.000, p<0.05).
 This implies that the null hypothesis was rejected and thus propensity to comply with NSI interventions differs in relation to job demands and resources (at least one of the regression coefficients differs from zero).
-However, R2is a measure for how much of the variability in the outcome is accounted for by the predictors (Field, 2009).The R2 value is small (0.12) indicating that 12% of the variations in propensity to comply with NSI interventions can be explained by job resources (see Table 9).
+However, R2is a measure for how much of the variability in the outcome is accounted for by the predictors (Field, 2009).The R2 value is small (0.12) indicating that 12% of the variations in propensity to comply with NSI interventions can be explained by job resources (see Table 9